Differential Roller Ginning of Upland Cotton

 Theoretically, differential roller ginning selectively removes only the longer fibers off of upland cottonseed by controlling the dwell time and proximity of seed cotton at the ginning point on the gin stand.
 This may be accomplished with newly designed rotary and stationary knives.
 Modifications may be needed at the feeder to separate the partially ginned seed cotton prior to the secondary ginning process, and at the lint cleaner to ensure precise feeding and loading of lint onto the cleaning cylinder.
 Formal experiments will determine the performance of the experimental rotary and stationary knives, and of any machinery changes at the feeder and lint cleaner.

-Preliminary testing was done on a newly designed roller gin lint cleaner feed works.
-The feed works may improve the cleaning efficiency of roller gin lint cleaners by feeding individual tufts of fiber (as opposed to a batt of fiber) to the lint cleaner.
-The new feed works would complement improvements in fiber length obtained with differential roller ginning.
-Results showed that the paddle brush cylinder that transfers lint between the high speed separator cylinder and lint cleaner did so in clumps rather than individual tufts.
-The brush cylinder was also very noisy due to pulsing of the individual paddle brushes.
-Some of the paddle brushes did not stay attached to the cylinder core.
-Work began on designing a full-face brush cylinder to replace the paddle brush cylinder.
+Preliminary testing was conducted on a newly-designed transfer cylinder that is part of an experimental feed mechanism used on a roller gin lint cleaner.
+The feed mechanism may improve the cleaning efficiency of roller gin lint cleaners by feeding individual tufts of fiber (as opposed to a batt of fiber) to the lint cleaner.
+The feed mechanism would complement improvements in fiber length obtained with differential roller ginning.
+Results showed that the channel saw cylinder was able to transfer ginned lint from the feed mechanism to the lint cleaner.
+A formal test will determine the efficiency of the feed mechanism.
 This research will be the basis for a future journal publication.
-Communication between the Lummus Corporation and the ARS PI occurred by e-mail and/or telephone once a week.